Jayesh-Hyalij/AWS-Features-Implementation/README.md

 This documentation covered creating an S3 bucket, uploading files, setting permissions, enabling versioning and lifecycle rules, hosting a static website, configuring cross-region replication, enabling access logging, and monitoring via CloudTrail and CloudWatch.
 Use the AWS Console or CLI commands as per your preference.

 ---

-*Note:* Replace all placeholder bucket names, ARNs, and file names with your actual values.
-Add screenshots at indicated places for better clarity.